haberdashPI/SignalOperators.jl/README.md

 Everything here will run pretty fast.
 All calls should fall within the same order of magnitude of equivalent "raw" julia code performing the same operations.

-I'm the only person I know who has made use thorough use of this package: so it's obviously possible there are still some bugs or performance issues lurking about.
+I'm the only person I know who has made thorough use of this package: so it's obviously possible there are still some bugs or performance issues lurking about.
 (Please feel free to submit issues!!)

 ## Acknowledgements